|Rodney Johnson, Department Head|

 Introductory course that will provide novice students with the fundamentals of animal-animal and animal-human interactions for domestic farm animals.
 Emphasizes hands-on experiences to develop a background in the concepts and practice of recognizing and understanding the animal's physiology and behavior, animal well being, and animal responses to human interactions.
 Prerequisite: ANSC 100.

 Lecture/discussion course that will provide students an overview of biotechnology and animals.
 Focuses on biotechnological achievements involving animals and how they influence the global development of agriculture, medicine, and industry.
 Topics will be covered from scientific, discovery, historical, social, and political perspectives.
+Credit is not given to Animal Science majors.

 This course satisfies the General Education Criteria for: